Is your video too long? Maybe. But maybe not.

 TED gets it.
 So should we.

-The magic of a TED Talk isn’t just the message—it’s the rhythm.
-Great talks build in natural pauses, circle back to key points, and land every idea with clarity.
-They don’t just drop facts—they guide the audience through them, step by step.
+The magic of a TED Talk isn’t just the message, it’s the rhythm.
+Great talks don’t rush.
+They don’t pile on ideas and hope the audience keeps up.
+They build in natural pauses, preview what’s coming, circle back to key points, and land each idea before moving on.
+The audience is guided, not tested.

-There’s a reason you leave thinking, “I actually understood that.”
+There’s a reason you walk away thinking, “I actually understood that.”
 It’s not luck.
 It’s design.

-If TED speakers build in pacing, previews, and memorable takeaways—why would we pack conflict resolution into a single clip with no structure, no recap, and hope learners just keep up?
+If professional speakers build in pacing, previews, and memorable takeaways, why would we pack something like conflict resolution into a single clip with no structure, no recap, and no space to process, and hope learners just keep up?

 TL;DR: Long isn’t bad.
 Boring is.